American Indian Movement: Relationship with other civil rights movements

 AIM's leaders drew inspiration from the African American leaders of the Civil Rights Movement as they spoke out against injustices towards their people.
 They addressed issues such as high unemployment, slum housing, and racist treatment.
 They also fought for treaty rights and the reclamation of tribal land and advocated on behalf of urban Indians.

 In response to its provocative events and its advocacy of Indian rights, the Department of Justice (DOJ) scrutinized the AIM.
 The Federal Bureau of Investigation (FBI) used paid informants to report on the AIM's activities and members.

 In February 1973, AIM leaders Russell Means, Dennis Banks, and other AIM activists occupied the small Indian community of Wounded Knee, South Dakota, on the Pine Ridge Reservation.
 They were protesting what they said was the corrupt local government, federal issues affecting Indian reservation communities, and the lack of justice in border counties.
 American Indians from many other communities, primarily urban Indians, rallied to come and participate in the occupation.
 The FBI dispatched agents and U.S. Marshals to cordon off the site.
 Later a higher-ranking DOJ representative took control of the government's response.
 During the 71-day siege, twelve people were wounded, and an FBI agent was left paralyzed.
 In April, a Cherokee and a Lakota activist were killed by gunfire.
 At this point, the Oglala Lakota called an end to the occupation.
 Additionally, two other people went missing during the occupation and are believed to have been killed, although their bodies have never been found.
 One of the missing was African American civil rights activist Ray Robinson.
 Afterward, 1200 American Indians were arrested.

 Wounded Knee drew international attention to the plight of American Indians.
 AIM leaders were tried in a Minnesota federal court.
 The court dismissed their case on the basis of governmental prosecutorial misconduct.
 In 2014, the FBI confirmed that Robinson had been killed and buried on the reservation in April 1973 after AIM members allegedly killed him during an argument.

+In January 1985, members of AIM and the Heart of the Earth School in Minneapolis travelled to Belfast in Northern Ireland to pay their respects to fallen Irish republican hunger strikers at Milltown Cemetery.
+AIM activists laid a wreath at the commemoration, where Floyd "Red Crow" Westerman was reported to be in attendance, along with Sinn Féin leader Gerry Adams and the parents of hunger striker Kieran Doherty.
+The following year, an AIM delegation travelled to Wales to commemorate Alwyn Jones and George Taylor, often referred to by Welsh nationalists as "the Abergele Martyrs", who were killed in 1969 when a bomb they were planting to protest the investiture of Prince Charles detonated prematurely.
+Mark Banks, brother of Dennis Banks, placed tobacco offerings on the graves of the two members of Mudiad Amddiffyn Cymru (MAC) and requested that in return a Welsh representative travel to pay respects to AIM members killed during the siege of Wounded Knee, whom he described as "fallen AIM dead patriots".